 - Movement Speed: The unit’s movement speed.

-- Rotation Damping: How fast does the rotation updates?
+- Rotation Damping: In case the above toggle field is enabled, how fast does the rotation updates?

 Unit Damage Settings: